zillow/create-react-styleguide/README.md

 # create-react-styleguide

 `create-react-styleguide` (a la [`create-react-app`](https://github.com/facebook/create-react-app)) is a tool for quickly generating style guides and component libraries.

+## Quickstart

 Generate your first project with the following command:

 ```
 npx create-react-styleguide new my-new-styleguide
 ```

 Projects are generated and configured with working style guide documentation.
-To view your new living style guide, run the following and visit http://localhost:6060:
+To start your style guide server run the following:

 ```
 cd my-new-styleguide && npm start
 ```

+Finally visit http://localhost:6060 to view your living style guide!

 ## npm scripts